abazad/plesk-autodiscover/README.md

      If you need per Host config, edit the config.php in the /var/www/autodiscover directory.
 You can enable additional Services like POP3

+## 3. Further Addons
+   a) Add support for Thunderbird
+   b) - Add support for MAC IPAD IPHONE: Automaticaly with unsigned profile
+      - Add support for MAC IPAD IPHONE: Manually with installation wizard